-In the west we consider Dandelions to be weeds, but in many societies this beautiful flower is considered an important medicinal herbs.
+In the west, we consider dandelions to be weeds, but in many societies, this beautiful flower is considered an important medicinal herb.
 It also tastes great!

 The following list of benefits is only for the yellow flowers.
 The root and the leaves have even stronger properties and are more fully researched.